tensorlakeai/indexify/README.md

 * Machine parallel scheduling for even lower latency.
 * Support Cycles in the graphs for more flexible agentic behaviors in Graphs.
 * Ephemeral Graphs - multi-stage inference and retrieval with no persistence of intermediate outputs
+* Data Loader Funcitons - Produces a stream of values over time into Graphs, using the yield keyword.

 ##### SDK